LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-4/reading/dates/_index.md

 ### DATEPART

-`DATEPART` returns the numerial value of a component of a date.
+`DATEPART` returns the numerical value of a component of a date.
 For example, if we want to return the number of the month an employee started in, we can do the following:

 {{% notice blue Example %}}